Super Bowl VII: Miami Dolphins

 Receiver Paul Warfield once again provided the run-based Dolphins with an effective deep-threat option, catching 29 passes for 606 yards, an average of 20.9 yards per catch.
 Miami's offensive line, led by undrafted future Hall of Famers Jim Langer and Larry Little, was also a key factor in the Dolphins' offensive production.
 Miami's "No-Name Defense" (a nickname inspired by Dallas Cowboys head coach Tom Landry when he could not recall the names of any Dolphins defenders just before Super Bowl VI), led by future Hall of Fame linebacker Nick Buoniconti, allowed the fewest points in the league during the regular season (171), and ranked second in the NFL with 26 interceptions.
 Safety Jake Scott recorded five interceptions, while Lloyd Mumphord had four picks and safety Dick Anderson had three interceptions and led the NFL with five fumble recoveries.
 Because of injuries to defensive linemen (at the beginning of the season the Dolphins were down to four healthy players at the position), defensive coordinator Bill Arnsparger created what he called the "53" defense, in which the versatile Bob Matheson (number 53) would be used as either a defensive end in the standard 4–3 defense or as a fourth linebacker in a 3–4 defense, with Manny Fernandez at nose tackle.
 As a linebacker, Matheson would either rush or drop back into coverage.
 Said Nick Buoniconti, "Teams would be totally confused."
 Linebacker Doug Swift was also a playmaker with three interceptions and a fumble recovery.

 The Dolphins' undefeated, untied regular season was the third in NFL history, and the first of the post-merger era.
 The previous two teams to do so, the 1934 and 1942 Chicago Bears, both lost the NFL Championship game.
-The Cleveland Browns also completed a perfect season in 1948, including a league championship, while part of the All-America Football Conference (AAFC), but this feat is recognized only by the Pro Football Hall of Fame, since the NFL does not officially recognize any AAFC records.
+Later, the 2007 New England Patriots became the 4th team to complete an undefeated and untied regular season, but lost to the New York Giants in Super Bowl XLII.
+The Cleveland Browns also completed a perfect season in 1948, including a league championship, while part of the All-America Football Conference (AAFC), but until April 1, 2025 this feat was recognized only by the Pro Football Hall of Fame, since the NFL did not officially recognize any AAFC records.